-Airstrike in northwest Syria kills 9, including whole family
+Violence in northern Syria kills 17, including whole family

-BEIRUT (AP) — An airstrike on a rebel-held village in northern Syria on Tuesday killed at least nine people, including an entire family, Syrian opposition activists said.
+BEIRUT (AP) — Airstrikes on rebel-held parts of northwestern Syria and the shelling of government-held areas killed at least 17 people Tuesday, including an entire family, Syrian opposition activists said.

-The strike on Kfar Taal comes amid a government offensive on the northwestern province of Idlib, the last rebel stronghold in the country, and rebel-held parts of nearby Aleppo province.
+The airstrikes and shelling came amid a government offensive on the northwestern province of Idlib, the last rebel stronghold in the country, and rebel-held parts of nearby Aleppo province.

 A new cessation of hostilities agreement between Russia and Turkey, who support opposite sides in the conflict, went into effect earlier this month.
 But the violence has continued.

-The Britain-based Syrian Observatory for Human Rights and Step news agency, an activist collective, said the nine were killed in Kfar Taal before noon.
+The Britain-based Syrian Observatory for Human Rights and Step news agency, an activist collective, said the nine were killed in the village of Kfar Taal before noon.
 They said the dead included a family of eight consisting of parents and their six children.

+The Observatory said six other people were killed in other parts of northern Syria.

+The opposition’s Syrian Civil Defense, also known as White Helmets, said airstrikes killed at least 24 people, including 13 children.

-The Observatory and Step blamed Russian warplanes for the strike.
+The Observatory, Civil Defense and Step blamed Russian warplanes for the strike.

+Syrian state media said rebels shelling of the northern city of Aleppo killed two women and a child.

+Different death tolls are no uncommon in Syria in the immediate aftermath of airstrikes.

 The government offensive has displaced hundreds of thousands of people, many of whom fled to areas closer to the border with Turkey.